elchininet/home-assistant-secret-taps/README.md

 | taps               | Array of `Tap`    | yes      | -           | Secuence of taps |
 | action             | String           | yes      | -           | Action to perform |

 >Note: you should always configure the `taps` property using multiple taps and not a very common taps pattern.
-If you set up an action to be performed with a single `tap`, its action will be executed every time that you tap on the screen.
+If you set up an action to be performed with a single `tap`, it will be executed every time that you tap on the screen, always.

 ##### Tap property